-Landspeak Visit/Cruinniú/Kiyokēwin 2022 · UCD event: Poetry and Music from Ireland and Turtle Island/Canada
+Visit/Cruinniú/Kiyokēwin · UCD event: Poetry and Music from Ireland and Turtle Island/Canada

-The evening will begin with song and conversation between Indigenous singer/songwriter and storyteller Joseph Naytowhow (Plains/Woodland Cree/nehiyaw) and Irish singer/songwriter and Gaeilgeoir Liam Ó Maonlaí.
-Each artist will perform a song and discuss their music, and the importance of indigenous languages to their work, moderated by James Kelly.
+Following an opening address from Professor Regina Uí Chollatáin, Principal and Dean of the College of Arts and Humanities, the evening began with a session in which Indigenous singer/songwriter and storyteller Joseph Naytowhow (Plains/Woodland Cree/nehiyaw) and Irish singer/songwriter and Gaeilgeoir Liam Ó Maonlaí shared songs from their traditions, and went on to discuss their music, and the importance of indigenous languages to their work.
+This was moderated by James Kelly of ICUF.

-Song is followed by poetry, with Louise Halfe — Skydancer, Canadian Parliamentary Poet Laureate, in conversation with Irish-Language poet Dr Ailbhe Ní Ghearbhuigh.
-Halfe and Ní Ghearbhuigh will read their poetry in Cree, Irish, and English, and engage in conversation about the importance of their indigenous languages and their connections to land in their poetry.
-This conversation will be moderated by Dr. Lucy Collins.
+This was followed by a conversation on poetry.
+In a session moderated by Dr. Lucy Collins, Louise Halfe spoke and shared poetry with Irish Langauge poet Dr Ailbhe Ní Ghearbhuigh.
+Halfe and Ní Ghearbhuigh read their poetry in Cree, Irish, and English, and engaged in conversation about the importance of their indigenous languages and their connections to land in their poetry.

 About the participants: